-Requirements for new or improved facilities may be approved on the basis of one or more of the following types of factors:
+Requirements for new or expanded facilities may be approved on the basis of one or more of the following factors:

 - a.
 Employee factors such as providing safe and healthful working conditions. - b.
-Service factors considering severe capacity deficiencies, growth, lease preemption, and condemnation. - c.
-Economic factors such as providing a positive return on investment (ROI) (see handbook F-66 series).
+Service factors such as current or future capacity deficiencies, future expected growth, lease preemption, and condemnation. - c.
+Economic factors such as providing a positive return on investment (ROI) (see the Handbook F-66 series).